mtlynch/mtlynch.io/content/posts/tinypilot-redesign/index.md

 WebAgency required payment up-front, so I had no leverage to force them to complete the project.

 If I had pushed for milestone-based payments at the start of the contract, WebAgency likely would have just declined the project.
-They saw me as a small client who could grow to something more substantial, but nobody wants to work with a tiny client who has demands like a giant corporation.
+They saw me as a small client who could grow to something more substantial, but nobody wants to work with a tiny client who makes demands like a giant corporation.

 ### Why didn't you just find a cheap developer to do it for $4/hr?

 In my experience, cheap developers are worthwhile in two scenarios:

 1. You need throwaway code that has to work once and never require any changes
-1. You value your time at zero, so you don't mind giving 20 hours of feedback on a task a competent developer could complete with minimal supervision
+1. You value your time at zero, so you don't mind giving 20 hours of feedback on a task a competent developer could complete in three hours

 I plan to keep the TinyPilot website around for a while, so I want code that I understand and feel comfortable maintaining.
+That meant I needed a developer who can write clear, maintainable code.

 ### Why didn't you just fire them and hire someone better?

-I did consider firing WebAgency at several points, especially when we switched from design to development.
+I did consider firing WebAgency at several points, especially as the proejct shifted from design to development.

-Talented web developers are in high demand.
-You can't just wave a $100 bill in the air and wait for competed developers to show up.
 It took me 20-30 hours of searching and interviewing to find WebAgency, and I was dreading starting that process over.
 Especially because the end always seemed like it was weeks away.

 The other problem is that handing off a project midway through causes substantial rework.
 If I switch vendors 200 hours into a 300-hour project, it's probably going to take the next vendor 150-200 hours to finish, as they have to re-do all the onboarding to understand the project and then figure out how to take over where the first agency left off.

 ### Why didn't you just use a Shopify template?

-Okay, this one is valid.
-Looking back, the site should just be a simple Shopify store with a custom theme.
+If I could go back in time to when I first created the website, I would have made it a simple Shopify store with a custom theme.

 When I launched the site, I used Vue, as it was the tech stack I knew best for web development.
+I didn't want to marry myself to Shopify and learn their templating system when all I needed was a simple "buy" button.

-Over time, the purchase experience has gotten more complex, and I've expensively reimplemented functionality that would have been free had I used a Shopify store.
+Over time, TinyPilot's purchase experience became more complex, and I expensively reimplemented functionality that would have been free had I used a Shopify store.
 But at this point, migrating all the content to a Shopify store would be its own major project, so I stuck with redesigning what I had.